exercism/python/concepts/sets/about.md

 A [`set`][type-set] is a _mutable_ and _unordered_ collection of [_hashable_][hashable] objects.
 Set members must be distinct -- duplicate items are not allowed.
-Like most collections, sets can hold multiple different data types and even nested structures like a `tuple` of `tuples` -- as long as all elements can be _hashed_.
+They can hold multiple different data types and even nested structures like a `tuple` of `tuples` -- as long as all elements can be _hashed_.
 Sets also come in an immutable [`frozensets`][type-frozenset] flavor.

+Sets are most commonly used to quickly remove duplicates from other data structures or item groupings.
+They are also used for efficient comparisons when sequencing and duplicate tracking are not needed.

 Like other collection types (_dictionaries, lists, tuples_), `sets` support:
 - Iteration via `for item in <set>`